Posted: 11/21/17 | November 21st, 2017 (Updated 8/2020 with additional resources)

 That’s not to say that hard work doesn’t count, but hard work doesn’t exist in a bubble — the circumstances that create the opportunities for hard work to bear fruit are often just as important as the work itself: support from family and friends, jobs that allow for overtime, a strong national currency, cheap flights, or golden passports that allow you to find work overseas.

-Most of us who travel aren’t barely getting by or on social assistance.
-Nor do we wonder if we can afford the next meal.
+Most of us who travel aren’t barely getting by or on some form social assistance or wonder if we can afford the next meal.
+Our basic needs are being met.

 Whether you are traveling the world on $10, $50, or $200 a day, the simple fact you are traveling for pleasure puts you in a global minority.

-Traveling constantly teaches me to appreciate just how lucky I am to do what I do.
-It reminds me never to forget the fact that I have access to education, support systems, and resources most of the world doesn’t.
+Traveling constantly reminds me to appreciate just how lucky I am to do what I do and that I have access to education, support systems, and resources most of the world doesn’t.

 My visit to Madagascar was my most recent reminder of this.

-Things are so bad there was actually a recent outbreak of plague.
+Things are so bad that there was actually a recent outbreak of plague.
 Yes, that plague.

 While I’ve seen poverty before on my travels, it’s never been as open, vivid, and widespread as what I saw in Madagascar.